rolandshoemaker/theca/docs/THECA.1.md

    Encryption key to use for encryption/decryption, a prompt will be displayed if no key is provided.

+`--new-key` *KEY*
+   Specifies the encryption key for a profile when using `encrypt-profile`, a prompt will be displayed if no key is provided.

 SEARCH OPTIONS
 --------------

 `--search-body`
-   Search the body of notes instead of the title.
+   Search the note bodies instead of titles.

 `--regex`
    Set search pattern to regex (default is plaintext).